It’s 2021 and content is still king.

 This is when people are active and likely to respond before they begin their day.

-And when you do get a response, reply as fast as you can.
+And when you do get a response, reply as fast as you can in order to get that high quality backlinks.

 Because of short attention spans today, delays in answering might mean the person has already forgotten about you and/or change their mind.